Constraining CMB physical processes using Planck 2018 data

-At this point, we have explained all the components that appears in the temperature and polarization transfer functions of equation \eqref{transferFunction}, but we have not yet explained what they are accounting for.
-The first term, weighted by a phenomenological amplitude $A_{SW}$, comprise the Sachs-Wolfe (SW) effect and includes the intrinsic temperature term $\Delta^T_0$ modified by the gravitational redshifting or blueshifting of the CMB photons as they leave the last scattering surface due to the effect of potential $\psi$.
-The second term accounts for the Integrated Sachs-Wolfe (ISW) effect, parametrized by $A_{eISW}$ for early times and by $A_{lISW}$ for late times, and contains all non-conservative effects occurring in a universe with non-static metric fluctuations, for instance, if a potential well is getting shallower in time, photons receive a net blueshift in crossing the well and the CMB appears hotter.
-The third term accounts for the Doppler shifting of CMB photons, modulated by a phenomenological parameter $A_{Dop}$, and produces a gravitational redshifting/blueshifting from scattering off moving matter \citep[e.g.,][]{Challinor_2012}.
-Finally, the fourth term is the CMB polarization contribution to the CMB angular power spectra, modulated by the parameter $A_{Pol}$, and is related to the photon polarization and anisotropic Thomson scattering \citep[e.g.,][]{Kable_2020}.
+At this point, we have explained all the components that appear in the temperature and polarization transfer functions of equation \eqref{transferFunction}, but we have not yet explained what they represent.
+The first term, weighted by a phenomenological amplitude $A_{SW}$, comprises the Sachs-Wolfe (SW) effect and includes the intrinsic temperature term $\Delta^T_0$ modified by the gravitational redshift or blueshift of the CMB photons as they leave the last scattering surface due to the effect of the $\psi$ potential.
+The second term accounts for the Integrated Sachs-Wolfe (ISW) effect, parametrised by $A_{eISW}$ for early times and by $A_{lISW}$ for late times, and contains all the non-conservative effects that occur in a universe with non-static metric fluctuations, e.g., if a potential well becomes shallower in time, photons receive a net blue shift when crossing the well and the CMB appears hotter.
+The third term accounts for the Doppler shift of CMB photons, modulated by a phenomenological parameter $A_{Dop}$, and produces a gravitational redshift/blueshift from the scattering of moving matter \cite[e.g.,][]{Challinor_2012}.
+Finally, the fourth term is the contribution of the CMB polarization to the CMB angular power spectra, modulated by the parameter $A_{Pol}$, and is related to the photon polarization and anisotropic Thomson scattering \cite[e.g.,][]{Kable_2020}.

-For a complete parametrization of physical contributions, one last effect need to be considered: the lensing effect.
-On their path from the last scattering surface to the CMB experiments, the CMB photons are deflected by the perturbed gravitational field which has an imprint in the temperature and polarization angular power spectra \citep[e.g.,][]{RuthDurrer}.
-In particular, scalar perturbations does not produce $B$-mode polarization, however, when lensing is included, a non-zero $B$-mode angular power spectrum is expected due to the effect of lensing transforming partially $E$-mode into $B$-mode.
+For a complete parametrisation of the physical contributions, it is necessary to consider one last effect: the lensing effect.
+On their way from the last scattering surface to the present time, CMB photons are deflected by the perturbed gravitational field, which has an imprint on the temperature and polarization angular power spectra \cite[e.g.,][]{RuthDurrer}.
+In particular, scalar perturbations do not produce a $B$-mode polarization, however, when lensing is included, a non-zero $B$-mode angular power spectrum is expected due to the effect of lensing that partially transforms the $E$-mode into $B$-mode.
 This lensing contribution is determined by the lensing angular power spectrum, $C_\ell^{\psi}$, which is rescaled by a phenomenological parameter $A_L$ as: